The 21-year-old Syrian who risked his life for Oscar-nominated documentary

 It was very, very hard for me.
 There was a big massacre and more than 100 people were killed.
 That was the worst day for me, because I saw the causalities and the bodies of the victims and when I came back to my home I also saw them in my dreams -- I saw them (the victims) when I was awake, and I saw them when I slept.

-How does you family feel about your job?
+How does your family feel about your job?

 At first I didn't tell my parents that I was with the Syrian Defense Force, but after some time they found out.
 They asked me why I was going to the dangerous areas.
 (They said) "everyone usually leaves when there's bombings, but you are going there -- it's crazy!"
 But I told them I had to do my best and film the people and show what was going on in our city.